Olivier-Boudeville/erlang-serial/README.md

 ## Debugging

-One may rely on the free software ``cutecom`` to compare inputs/outputs done from Erlang with manually-specified ones.
+One may rely on the free software ``cutecom`` in order to compare input/output as done from Erlang with manually-specified counterpart ones.

-Note that, if modifying erlang-serial's source code, recompiling is not enough, it should be reinstalled as well; run for example from its root ``make && DESTDIR=. make install``.
+Note that, if modifying erlang-serial's source code, recompiling it is not enough, as it should be reinstalled as well.
+Run for example from its root: ``make && DESTDIR=. make install``.

 ## Additional Information

-The C "legacy" code has been formatted as discussed in `this section <https://seaplus.esperide.org/#c-c-code-formatting>`_ of Ceylan-Seaplus.
+The C "legacy" code has been formatted as discussed in [this section](https://seaplus.esperide.org/#c-c-code-formatting>`_) of Ceylan-Seaplus.

+As for the formatting of the Erlang code, see [this section](https://howtos.esperide.org/Erlang.html#formatting-erlang-code) of Ceylan-HOWTO.

 ## License